Seneca Mill Falls, Keuka Outlet Trail

 After glaciers gouged out the Finger Lakes and heavy torrents of melt-water poured through the lakes, the immature watersheds of the newly scraped land sought out any crevice to carry water.
 A natural fissure in the bedrock between Keuka into Seneca Lake took on overflow from Keuka Lake and, over thousands of years, eroded away the rock to form a large gorge and become the primary outlet for Keuka’s waters.

 Frontier settlement along the outlet began in 1788 when evangelists belonging to the Society of Universal Friends sought out a peaceful location and found the outlet near Penn Yan to be a perfect place to power their mills.
-By 1790 they had built the first grist mill at Seneca Mill Falls, and within 50 years, several other grist and saw mills had sprung up.
+By 1790 they had built the first grist mill at Seneca Mill Falls, and within 50 years, several other grist and saw mills had sprung up, forming the community known as Seneca Mills.
 A conglomerate of mill owners constructed a dam and spillway to power a series of mills along the falls.
 Newer mills replaced the destroyed or obsolete ones and eventually the mills evolved into forges and woolen mills.
 Later, in 1825 Cascade Mills saw its first settlement with a grist mill and saw mill, and eventually more mills sprang up at the site.

 At the time, horse and buggy along a dirt path was the only way to get products and raw materials in and out of the outlet.
 Seeing the potential to aid the milling industry and expand the new Erie Canal system, New York State commissioned the Crooked Lake Canal (at a cost of $157,000) to bridge Keuka and Seneca Lakes and open up the products of these mills to the Erie Canal and to the rest of the state.
 Since the Erie Canal system merged several waterways, destroying some waterfalls and flooding prime milling sites, the mill owners along the outlet agreed to the construction as long as it did not join with the Outlet waters, running parallel instead.
 The eight mile long Crooked Lake Canal opened in November of 1833 with 27 wooden locks (all of which delayed shipments and needed to be staffed).
 It lost money its first year, then the next… and so on…until the state finally gave it up in 1873 and abandoned it.